lembn/CLUNKS/README.md

 <br>

 # **CLUNKS** - Technical Notes
+*NOTE:*
+> *For viewing and executing the code, it is recommended to clone the entire repository and load the `CLUNKS.sln` file into Visual Studio so that the approprate files can be loaded to carry through required dependencies and code arrangments.
+This will load the Client, Server and Common projects.
+For viewing the ClunksEXP code, it is recommended to open the `ClunksEXP` folder of the repository in a python-supporting IDE*.

 ## Program Protocols - Packets
 Even though CLUNKS uses TCP/UDP for network transmission, alone, they only offer the ability to send bytes over the network, making it diffuclt for the receiving device to interpret what these bytes represent.
 To sovle this a wrapper protocol was needed to govern how these bytes are arranged.
 This protocol can be seen in the Common.Packets.Packet class, which provides a wrapper for the Common.Channel classes to use when transferring data.